1st Case Of New Coronavirus Detected In U.S.

 The World Health Organization says the virus likely first spread to humans through transmission from an animal at a live animal market in Wuhan.

-Chinese authorities have come up with a new test for diagnosing the virus, Beaubien says, and are calling on people to take measures to prevent its spread such as covering their mouths when coughing or wearing face masks.
+Chinese authorities have come up with a new test for diagnosing the virus and are calling on people to take measures to prevent its spread such as covering their mouths when coughing or wearing face masks.
 These masks are reportedly selling out in stores and online retailers in the country.

 Wang says this virus is also concerning because there are still many aspects that aren't well understood by health officials.
-"The enemies are in the dark, and we don't know them," he said.
+"The enemies are in the dark, and we don't know them," he says.
 "This new coronavirus is in the same family as SARS, but it's different from SARS."

 SARS, which is short for severe acute respiratory syndrome, killed nearly 800 people during an outbreak in 2003.